 It should be no secret that Google Ads is out to make money, as is every corporation.
 Undeniably, this fact makes it pretty difficult to trust automation.
 I, personally, have had some pretty unpleasant experiences with eCPC and other bidding techniques that rely on machine learning.
 But in 2019, things are changing.
 With the rising competition between PPC platforms, companies are shifting not only for better user experience, but advertisers alike.

 Now I’m not saying that you should let your campaigns run themselves by any means.
 But there are types of automations that are totally worth taking advantage of to drive optimal results for your 2019 campaigns.
+(Automation is relevant to SEO activities too, so be sure you're working with a reputable seo agency.)

 Google’s new Goal-Based Campaign Workflows are yet another feature that we recommend taking advantage of for your 2019 success.
 Traditionally when creating campaigns, the options were very limited: search and display, clicks, calls, etc.

 Google now has flipped the script, allowing advertisers to create goal-driven campaigns from the campaign setup menu.
 Now you can select campaign goals such as sales, leads, website traffic, product and branding, brand awareness, app promotion, or no goal.
-Then, Google suggests the best type of campaign (you can still chose the type you want), and then Google optimizes your campaigns to your goals, similar to Facebook’s campaign optimizations.
+Then, Google suggests the best type of campaign (you can still chose the type you want).
+Then, Google optimizes your campaigns to your goals, similar to Facebook’s campaign optimizations.
 Using these types of machine optimizations create much more user-friendly and optimized campaigns with the ability to enhance all of your campaigns.
 We also recommend learning scripts to enhance your automation even further.

 2019 Google Ads Checklist